SHEEP AND LAMBS

 Enclosure and Railways

 In the 18th and 19th centuries sheep were increasingly used as an instrument for English Enclosure, whereby common land was taken away from villages.
 Similarly, enclosing land for sheep farming figured in the equally ruthless Scotish Clearances.
 In the name of efficiency the land was rigorously enclosed by scheming aristocrats and successive Acts of Parliament so that in general farms became larger.
-Then in the 19th century with the coming of the railways and consequent widening of the fresh food market, farming became even more big business.
+Then in the 19th century with the coming of the railways and consequent widening of the market, farming became even bigger business.
+At this time, industrialisation in the towns provoked a big increase in demand for meat so that eventually in the UK sheep meat replaced wool as the main product of sheep farming.

 In the 20th century refrigeration also helped to globalise markets and some farmers became extremely wealthy.
 Grain was also needed of course, so by and large, mixed farming on a relatively small scale was the norm in most areas of the UK until the second half of the 20th century (though there were local specialities).